Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Galois representations for -folds of Picard type

-Note that any hermitian form in $3$ variables over a non-archimedean local field is isotropic, hence $\wG (\Q_p)$ is unique up to isomorphism, while at infinity $\langle \cdot, \cdot \rangle$ is uniquely determined by its signature, hence there are only two possibilities for $\wG(\R)$ (as opposite signatures define isomorphic groups).
-Hasse's Principle applied to the semi-simple simply connected derived group $\wG^1=\mathrm{SU}(V)$ implies then that, up to an isomorphism, there exists a unique quasi-split unitary group, denoted $\mathrm{GU}_{2,1}$, and a unique definite unitary group, denoted $\mathrm{GU}_{3,0}$.
+for any $\Q$-algebra $R$, where $\nu: \mathrm{GU}(V)\to \G_{m,\Q}$ is a homomorphism whose kernel is the unitary group $ G= \rU(V)$.
+Since any hermitian form in $3$ variables over a non-archimedean local field is isotropic, the group $\wG (\Q_p)$ is unique up to isomorphism, while at infinity $\langle \cdot, \cdot \rangle$ is uniquely determined by its signature, hence there are two possibilities for $\wG(\R)$ (as opposite signatures define isomorphic groups).
+Hasse's Principle applied to the semi-simple simply connected derived group $G^1=\mathrm{SU}(V)$ implies then that, up to an isomorphism, there exists a unique quasi-split unitary group, denoted $\wG=\mathrm{GU}(2,1)$, and a unique definite unitary group, denoted $\mathrm{GU}(3)$.